How To Bypass Reduced Engine Power? (Quick Diagnosis)

 dirty mass airflow sensor

-Malfunctioning of Mass Airflow Sensor (MAFS) can cause a reduction in the amount of air flowing through the engine.
+Malfunctioning of Mass Airflow Sensor (MAF) can cause a reduction in the amount of air flowing through the engine.
 The airflow sensor sends a signal to the ECU (Electronic Control Unit) which then adjusts the fuel-air mixture to match the requested RPM.

 If the sensor malfunctions, the engine may be running leaner than normal.
 As a result, the engine may not be producing enough power and the car may not accelerate.